T20 World Cup Famous Referees:

 This year’s World T20 Cup will be held from October 16 in Australia.
 It has been announced that the International Cricket Council will appoint a referee to take charge during the cricket tournament.

 The match referee remains off the field of play throughout the actual playing of the game and watches the proceedings from the spectator area.
-The referee does not make any decisions that are relevant to the game or the outcome of the game; such decisions are the sole responsibility of the appointed arbitrators.
-It is the responsibility of the match referee to ensure that the ICC Code of Cricket is followed during play, adjudicate any breaches of the Code, and award penalties for any breaches.
+The referee does not make any decisions relevant to the game or the outcome; such decisions are the sole responsibility of the appointed arbitrators.

 The Referee for the T20 World Cup 2022

-In a cricket match, the job is to monitor every single detail of the game.
+In a cricket match, the job is to monitor every game detail.
 The match referee decides whether the team wins or loses.
 Every season, the ICC publishes the list of all the referees who will watch the 2022 World Cup T20 from the pavilion.

 #9: Andy Pycroft

-Andrew John Pycroft (born 6 June 1956) is a former Zimbabwean cricketer who played in 3 Test matches and 20 One Day Internationals between 1983 and 1992.
+Andrew John Pycroft is a former Zimbabwean cricketer who played in 3 Test matches and 20 One Day Internationals between 1983 and 1992.
 In March 2006, Pycroft was appointed coach of the Zimbabwean A side, a role he held until August 2008, when he was sacked along with first-team coach Robin Brown.

-Pycroft became a member of the ICC’s elite panel of match referees in March 2009.
+Pycroft joined the ICC’s elite panel of match referees in March 2009.
 He played for Rhodesia before Zimbabwe’s independence.
 He also represented Team Zimbabwe (1980 onwards) and Western Province in the South African domestic competition.

 #8: Richie Richardson

-Sir Richard Benjamin Richardson, KCN is a former West Indies international cricketer and former captain of the West Indies cricket team.
-In January 2011, Richardson was appointed manager of the West Indies team for a two-year term, and on 28 February 2014, he was appointed a Knight Commander of the Order of the Nation (KCN) by the Antiguan Barbudan government.
-Richardson was appointed to the International Cricket Council (ICC) Elite Panel of Umpires on 21 September 2015.
+Sir Richard Benjamin Richardson, KCN, is a former West Indies international cricketer and former West Indies cricket team captain.
+In January 2011, Richardson was appointed manager of the West Indies team for a two-year term.

-After he retired from international cricket, Richardson became the first major player for England’s All-Star Club cricket team Lashings World XI and is the current captain of the team.
-In 2006, he broke the double hundred of the unfortunate Robert Saunders with four sixes.
+After retiring from international cricket, Richardson became the first significant player for England’s All-Star Club team, Lashings World XI and is the team’s current captain.
+2006, he broke the double hundred of the unfortunate Robert Saunders with four sixes.

 #7: Brian Christopher Broad